iliterobotics/FRC-Robot-2016/README.md

 # THIS IS THE 2015 ROBOT CODE DEVELOPMENT BRANCH
 #

-#How to setup the enviroment to push to RoboRIO
+#How to setup the environment to push to RoboRIO

 1. First install the FRC Update suite, located at: http://www.ni.com/download/first-robotics-software-2015/5112/en/